Cognigy/Documentation/docs/release-notes/earlier-versions/cognigy-ai-pre-4.30.md

 - added a tiny rich-text editor to our send email Nodes content field
 - added the ability to bulk-create Intent Localizations
 - added tooltips to our handover- and httpRequest-Flow Nodes in order to better explain the individual properties
-- added the ability for our on-premise customers to "trust" the code within an Extensions in order to execute them in a less secure, but highly performant way
+- added the ability for our on-premises customers to "trust" the code within an Extensions in order to execute them in a less secure, but highly performant way
 - product alignment with voice-gateway v2.4 features
 - improve NLU training stability by adjusting the TTL for Training Jobs and adjust the concept of how Training Jobs will time out
 - improve UX by removing the "Delete all Intents" functionality from the Intent Editor when a non-primary Locale is selected